AbleHealth/team/README.md

 * Schedule a timeboxed session to brainstorm collaboratively or independently, using [ideation techniques and prompts developed by Alex Osborn](https://web.stanford.edu/class/engr110/2010/Curtis-02b.pdf)

-* Reference aligning artifacts—such as Hills, Project KPIs, Customer and User Personas, Company Values, and Brand Principles—to filter ideas and tasks
+* Reference aligning artifacts—such as Hills, Project KPIs, Customer and User Personas, Company Values, and Brand Principles (all available on Podio)—to filter ideas and tasks

     * If alignment artifacts have not been generated for your current project, generating or asking for them may help the team focus